How to have a great summer in the UK: the best UK staycation ideas!

 Beatrix Potter bought Hill Top with the royalties from the first of her little books, The Tale of Peter Rabbit.

-If you visit the Lake District, you must try gorge scrambling!
+When you visit the Lake District, you simply must try gorge scrambling!

 If you are into cute historical English towns, Rye should certainly be on top of your list.

-It’s one of the places I like going back to as it makes me feel like I have traveled back in time.
+It’s one of the places I’m particularly fond of as it makes me feel like a time traveler who jumped back to medieval England.